 Strawberry Basil Lemonade.
 Does that sound a little unusual to you?
-It's kind of different.
-When you first drink a sip of the lemonade you're hit with a sweet strawberry sensation, then comes the bubbles (if you used sparkling water) and then the basil, followed with minty, refreshing aftertaste in your mouth!
-I recently served this at a dinner party and everyone asked for the recipes.
-They LOVED it.
-One woman said "You know how lemonade is so sweet it doesn't really quench your thirst or leave . . .
+It is kind of different.
+When you first drink a sip of the lemonade you're hit with a sweet strawberry lemonade sensation, then comes the bubbles (if you used sparkling water) and then the minty fresh basil. then you die inside of amazingness from this drink.I served this at a few different parties, ALL of parties my friends have devoured this drink!
+Let me show you how easy it is to make.
+Best part is you a can make it . . .

-This last week I took this Lentil Bruschetta to a few parties- each time nervous that people would look at it and run away (let's face it these lentils are not the most beautiful creatures on Earth...) but instead I received the opposite reaction!
+This last week I took this lentil bruschetta to a few parties- each time nervous that people would look at it and run away (let's face it these lentils are not the most beautiful creatures on Earth...) but instead I received the opposite reaction!
 Every one LOVED it.
 I received so many comments and even texts asking for the recipe afterwards.
 SO so happy this was a major hit.
 I have every confidence that when you make this you will love it and everyone you share it with will love it . . .

 My husband works in the big city.
 He commutes on the train in, takes a subway to a LA skyscraper, works long hours and then goes back to his train to come home.
 During certain times of the year he works such long hours that he receives a budget for a food allowance.
 There is pretty amazing food in the city.
 Sometimes I'm lucky enough that he brings home half of the meal.
 S'mac n Cheese from the Nickel Diner is one meal I beg for him to bring home.
 It's the best mac n cheese you'll ever . . .

 I've always thought blueberries have a bit of an earthy taste...almost like basil.
 So I made a recipe in my head...tasted it in my head for a few days, and made it in real life.
 And it was good.And then I went online shopping because I needed a reward (Nordstrom, J.Crew, Gap, AND Anthro have all been having awesome sales this last week.
 My husband has a voice he does when he's making fun of me explaining that so-and-so had a deal going on....so I bought such-and-such amount and saved . . .

 I don't personally know anyone that doesn't enjoy a good hot, bubbly homemade lasagna, so I can't really judge, but I think if I were to meet them, I'd probably give them a good kick in the pants.OK fiiiiine, maybe not an actual kick in the pants, but truly, person, what's not to like?
 I've turned the classic into a gluten-free, vegetarian appetizer (and the prettiest one at that).Have you tried polenta?
 It's basically hydrated cornmeal.
 You can make it with actual cornmeal and any . . .

 It was one of those evenings where I was begging to go out to dinner and my husband instead was all "oh I'll go mix a little somethin' somethin' up for you baby," ok, it probably wasn't JUST like that...but I'm always up going out and he is always so good about staying in and saving money.I came down and he had mixed up this little dish, it was pretty much all that we had had in the kitchen...some pesto, spinach we keep around for all those green smoothies and almost expired whipping cream. . . .